Jennifer Merendino blogged about her cancer journey, while her husband photographed her daily struggles.

-Jennifer Merendino, who died of breast cancer at age 40, boldly used the power of blogs and photography to raise awareness about the disease, spur women to get mammograms and sound the alarm about environmental toxins, reporter Grant Segall wrote in the news obituary published in the Cleveland Plain Dealer.
+Jennifer Merendino, who died of breast cancer at age 40, "boldly used the power of blogs and photography to raise awareness about the disease, spur women to get mammograms and sound the alarm about environmental toxins," reporter Grant Segall wrote in an obituary published in the Cleveland Plain Dealer.

-The family-prepared obit that ran in the Akron Beacon-Journal includes details about the battle she did not choose.
+The family obit that ran in the Akron Beacon-Journal includes details about the "battle she did not choose."

-More than 130 entries appear in the guest book that accompanies her obit.
+More than 130 messages appear in the guest book that accompanies her obit.

-Merendino’s husband, Angelo, a photographer, detailed her daily struggles in stark black-and-white pictures and posted them at http://mywifesfightwithbreastcancer.com, Segall wrote in her obit.
+Merendino’s husband, Angelo, a photographer, "detailed her daily struggles in stark black-and-white pictures" and posted them online, Segall wrote in her obit.